 DIY Stocking Fillers

-Sometimes it is more economical to put together Christmas gifts and kits rather than buying them as a premade pack with an inflated price.
-Careful packaging and presentation elevate a few simple objects into luxurious gifts.
-You can buy packaging like drawstring sacks, boxes and small jars.
-Or you can recycle product packaging with some glue and wrapping paper to turn them from trash to gift boxes.
+Sometimes it is more economical to create a Christmas gift idea or a set rather than buying them as premade stuff at an inflated price.
+Careful packing and presentation elevate a few simple objects into luxurious gifts.
+You can get packaging like drawstring sacks, boxes and small jars.
+Or you can recycle packaging with some glue and wrapping paper to turn them from trash to gift boxes.

-Browse gift packs, and you will get lots of favourites for kits to make up yourself from affordable components.
-If you are crafty, then you can be King or Queen of the gift filler ideas depending on your crafting skills.
+Browse stores, and you will get lots of favourites to put together yourself from affordable components.
+If you are crafty, you can be King or Queen of the stocking stuffer ideas depending on your crafting skills.
 Excellent DIY bits include:

 - Home-made treats–sweets (like fudge), biscuits, jams, and pickles.